n0minal/document-converter/README.md

 export type SerializedType = string;
 ```

-5. Add your CSVDocument class instance to the list of document providers located at the file `src/document/providers.ts`:
+5. Add your `CSVDocument` class object factory to the list of document providers located at the file `src/document/providers.ts`:

 ```ts
 import { BadRequestException } from '@nestjs/common';